thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 </div>

 <div class="instruction-content" markdown="1">
+If you haven't already, run `puppet agent -t` to set up your node with example code.

 To test out Hiera, you can use make a simple manifest like the examples above and use `puppet apply`.
 The notify resource can be handy for this.
 For example,